thesegunadeleke/c_jenny-tutorials/README.md

  forlooptablecalc.c - a program to calculate and print the table of random user input numbers up to 12 (assignment ) whileloop.c - a simple program to print 1 to 10 using while loop

+ whileloopalpha.c - program to print alphabets a to z using while loop